gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/general-settings-gij-cloud.md

 &nbsp;

-## Git Commits Issue Tab and Project Page
+## How to control the Git Commits issue tab and project page

 <div class="bbb-callout bbb--tip">
     <div class="irow">